 - Doctor or Dentist

 - Landscaping business

 Many of the clients are small businesses that are seeking to generate more sales through offering information on that makes them seem like a reliable source.
 Choose a small business you know something about and look at their blogs.
-You won't have to be an expert in the business to write a blog since information is easy to research on the internet.
-When you are asked to write an assignment, your client will often give you that information, but for this sample, you'll have to do your own research but it shouldn't take more than a few minutes.
+You won't have to be an expert in the industry to write a blog since information is accessible to research on the internet.
+When you are asked to write an assignment, your client will often give you that information, but for this sample, you'll have to do your research, but it shouldn't take more than a few minutes.

-Remember that most people reading on the web are looking for the important information.
+Remember that most people reading on the web are looking for relevant information.
 They "scan" rather than read.
 You are probably doing that right now!
 So make your points easy to see by using:

 - Headlines with only 2-3 sentences of text underneath each.

 - Bullet points instead of text when possible.